Margaret Mead: Career and later life

 Mead was a key participant in the Macy conferences on cybernetics and an editor of their proceedings.
 Mead's address to the inaugural conference of the American Society for Cybernetics was instrumental in the development of second-order cybernetics.

 Mead was featured on two record albums published by Folkways Records.
 The first, released in 1959, An Interview With Margaret Mead, explored the topics of morals and anthropology.
 In 1971, she was included in a compilation of talks by prominent women, But the Women Rose, Vol. 2: Voices of Women in American History.

 She is credited with the pluralization of the term "semiotics".

-In 1948 Mead was quoted in News Chronicle as supporting the deployment of Iban mercenaries to the Malayan Emergency, arguing that using Ibans (Dyaks) who enjoyed headhunting was no worse than deploying white troops who had been taught that killing was wrong.

 In later life, Mead was a mentor to many young anthropologists and sociologists, including Jean Houston, author Gail Sheehy, John Langston Gwaltney, Roger Sandall, filmmaker Timothy Asch, and anthropologist Susan C. Scrimshaw, who later received the 1985 Margaret Mead Award for her research on cultural factors affecting public health delivery.

 In 1972, Mead was one of the two rapporteurs from NGOs to the UN Conference on the Human Environment.
 In 1976, she was a key participant at UN Habitat I, the first UN forum on human settlements.

 Mead died of pancreatic cancer on November 15, 1978, and is buried at Trinity Episcopal Church Cemetery, Buckingham, Pennsylvania.